innokentiyt/plugin-sendmessage/README.md

 Sendmessage
 ===========

 A very simple Kanboard plugin for sending one-way messages for individual users.
-New messages appear on Boards after the header.
+New messages appear on Boards below the search bar.
 Can be used for sending warning or notice messages.
 Based on fguillot's Broadcast plugin.

 Requirements
 ------------